 If you have any concerns relating to pets or animals that are being neglected, mistreated or abused, then you should contact the Royal Society for the Prevention of Cruelty to Animals (RSPCA) on 0300 1234 999.
 Information on reporting cruelty to animals or animals in distress can be found here.

 If you see a dog in distress, for example in a hot car, or being beaten, contact the police.
-Further advice can be found here.
+Further advice on dogs left in cars can be found here.

 Control of Dogs Order 1992

 Under the Control of Dogs Order of 1992 every dog, while in a highway or public place, must wear a collar with a name and address of its owner inscribed on it or on a plate or badge attached to it.
 If a collar is not worn when required, the dog may be seized by the police and treated by them as a stray.